5 Signs You Might Be Guilty of Emotional Abuse

-When people look for signs of an abusive relationship, there’s a tendency to think purely in terms of physical abuse or the threat of violence.
-But, in many marriages and relationships, even in the absence of violence, emotional abuse may be at work as a destructive force.
 An emotionally abusive relationship often involves subtle but pernicious forms of mental abuse, including gaslighting, control, manipulation, and invalidation — intentional or otherwise.
 These tactics are often disguised as concern or a professed desire to be together.
-But when persistent, they amount to emotional abuse within a relationship — mental abuse is a silent killer of marriages.
+But when persistent, they amount to emotional abuse and are silent killers of marriages.

 The source of emotional abuse or mental abuse tends to be, as with so many relational behaviors, rooted in a person’s past.
 Very often they may have been the victims of abuse themselves, or witnessed it in their own family, and see that as the “normal” way that couples relate to each other.

 “What’s happening psychologically is that the abuser has low self-esteem themselves, are insecure, and they seek power over their partner,” says Diane Strachowski, Ed.D, a licensed psychologist in Menlo Park, California.
 “They invalidate their partner or silence them altogether.
 They make unreasonable demands and expect that their partner put everything aside in order to meet their needs.
 They can be defensive and discount how bad emotional abuse is.”